fyfirman/eko-docs/src/content/docs/getting-started/dive-deep.md

 While our [Quickstart](/docs/getting-started/quickstart) introduced Eko through a visual browser extension example, this guide takes a deeper dive into how Eko thinks about and executes automation tasks.
 We'll use a file processing example in Node.js to explore the framework's core concepts, but the principles you'll learn here apply across all environments where Eko runs.

-## A New Way of Thinking About Automation
+## Concepts

-Traditional automation frameworks often require you to specify exact steps: "click here", "type there", "wait 2 seconds".
-Eko takes a fundamentally different approach.
-Instead of thinking in terms of specific actions, you describe what you want to accomplish, and Eko figures out how to do it.
+Traditional automation frameworks typically require you to specify exact steps to ensure stable execution: “click here,” “type there,” “wait for 2 seconds.”
+Eko, however, takes an entirely different approach.
+Instead of focusing on specific actions, it allows you to describe the goal you want to accomplish, and then Eko determines how to execute it efficiently.

-This might seem magical at first, but it's actually a carefully orchestrated process built on three key ideas:
+At first, this might seem like magic, but in reality, it is a carefully designed process built on three key principles:

 ### 1. Natural Language Task Planning